 Going Nuclear: Hiring an Attorney for a Lawsuit

-In many cases the most aggressive step that a borrower can take is suing their lender.
+In many cases, the most aggressive step that a borrower can take is filing a lawsuit against their lender.

 Going to court to prove fraud or another violation of the law is a huge step.
 It is also a very difficult step.